mehmettopcu/kubez-ansible/docs/install/app-integration-doc.md

 ##################
 enable_jenkins: "no"

-# 这个地⽅就是前⾯ charts ⾥⾯的变量，默认是 chart ⾥⾯的，可供⽤户修改
+# This section corresponds to the variables in the charts above, defaults to those in the chart and can be modified by the user
 jenkins_namespace: "{{ kubez_namespace }}"
 jenkins_storage_class: managed-nfs-storage
 jenkins_storage_size: "8Gi"